 Karanjia focuses on appellate, regulatory, and complex litigation.
 He is also active in pro bono and civic work, regulatory representing amici before the U.S. Supreme Court in constitutional cases, such as the litigation challenging the Trump administration’s rescission of the DACA program (on behalf of United We Dream and 50 other organizations); the litigation challenging President Trump’s “Travel Ban” executive orders (on behalf of more than 130 Members of Congress); and the litigation defending fair-share union fees against First Amendment challenge (on behalf of U.S. Senators Sheldon Whitehouse and Richard Blumenthal).
 Karanjia also has represented media organizations and press associations (including The New York Times, The Washington Post, The Guardian, The Intercept, BuzzFeed, Reporters Committee for Freedom of the Press, and The Center for Investigative Reporting) in cases raising novel First Amendment issues in connection with digital media.

-Karanjia received his L.L.M. from Harvard Law School as a John F. Kennedy Scholar, and his M.A. and B.A. in law from the University of Oxford with highest honors.
+Karanjia holds law degrees from Harvard Law School, where he studied as a John F. Kennedy Scholar, and the University of Oxford, from which he graduated with highest honors.